-Materials you will need for pirate eggs:
+Materials you will need for pirate egg decorating:

-Materials you will need for pirate ship:
+Materials you will need for the pirate ship:

 For this project I used empty eggshells that you can make on your own in 3 simple steps:

-If you have younger kids you may wanna consider plastic or wooden eggs for this project, especially if they are gonna play with pirates afterwards.
+If you have younger kids you may wanna consider plastic or wooden eggs for this project, especially if they are gonna play with pirates afterward.
 Empty eggshells are very fragile.
 I broke 2-3 while I pressed them a little bit too much and one rolled down the table and broke.
-No worries – we had pirate version of a Humpty Dumpty story.
+No worries – we had a pirate version of a Humpty Dumpty story.

 Now let’s dress our pirates to be.

 I drew variety of outfits but my favourite were stripes.
-For stripes I used narrow 1/4 inch masking tape to make stripes even but after two eggs I gave up perfectionism.
+For stripes, I used narrow 1/4 inch masking tape to make stripes even but after two eggs I gave up perfectionism.
 It took a bit more time than I expected to glue tape, so it is up to you how you wanna do it.

 In the end glue stickers.
 I get my daughter to help me putting sticker hats and other accessories on fellow pirates and details ship, like parrots, treasure chest, barrel, anchor…

-Now if you are thinking about long term pirate dolls – you can make them the same way but using wooden peg dolls instead eggshells.
+Now if you are thinking about long term pirate dolls – you can make them the same way but using wooden peg dolls instead of eggshells.
 This is what we did recently.

 Copyright © 2018 Lily Zunic